News

 In late November 2026, Disney Magic is set to depart San Diego on a 14-night Panama Canal repositioning cruise.
 The voyage crosses through Central America and is slated to end in Galveston, Texas.

 Disney Wonder is scheduled for a longer San Diego homeport deployment from October 2026 through April 2027.
-Its season includes a mix of shorter Baja itineraries and longer Mexican Riviera sailings.
+Its season includes a mix of four- and five-night Baja itineraries and longer seven-night Mexican Riviera sailings.

 Passenger volumes and economic expectations tied to the deal